Peter Holmes

 Peter Holmes June 21, 2018

 Cup depths for different instruments vary enormously, the major factor being the pitch range over which they are designed to play.
+However, mouthpieces for any particular type of instruments also vary considerably, albeit not on the same scale as between different instruments but these are designed to play in different music genres, yielding very different tone colours.

 read more